moritzfl/turingmachine/README.md

 ![Screenshot](http://moritzf.de/resources/Turingmachine/turing-screenshot.png)

-This software is meant for teaching the principles of Turningmachines as a fundamental concept int the field of IT.
+This software is meant for teaching the principles of [turning-machines](https://en.wikipedia.org/wiki/Turing_machine) as a fundamental concept in the field of IT.

 The software is licensed under the terms of GPL3 because it uses JLaTeXMath for rendering the user interface.